billyyyyy3320/vuepress-plugin-mailchimp/docs/README.md

 The out-of-box component provides a default slot which gives you the ability to fully control the appearance.

 First, you need to create a global component (e.g. MyNewsletter) at .vuepress/components.
-There're some slot props to simplifies your customization:
+There're some properties inside slot props to simplifies your customization:

 - `title`: The title you've set in [config](#title)
 - `content`The content you've set in [config](#content)